ucc23/ucc/_clusters/sai83.md

 glat: -2.58237
 r50: 1.1
 plx: 0.2706
-UTI: "0.48"
+UTI: "0.38"
-UTI_COLOR: "#fffde5"
+UTI_COLOR: "#fff1d4"
 UTI_C_N_COL: "#fedec5"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#eef8d4"
-UTI_C_lit_COL: "#fdd7c3"
+UTI_C_lit_COL: "#e0a6b3"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.28
 UTI_C_dens: 1.0
 UTI_C_C3: 0.62
-UTI_C_lit: 0.25
+UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>SAI 83</b> is a poorly populated, very dense object of intermediate C3 quality.
 It is located at a moderate distance from the Sun, below the mid-plane.
-It is poorly studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a large percentage of members with a later reported entry.
+It is rarely studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a large percentage of members with a later reported entry.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 1.1